Banuba/ve-sdk-flutter/mddocs/ai_captions_guide.md

 > [!IMPORTANT]
 > A trial option for AI Captions
-> Please contact your Banuba representative before use in production.
+> Please contact Banuba representatives before use in production.

 ```dart
 final config = FeaturesConfigBuilder()